HarryLovesCode/Vulkan-API-Book/chap09/chap09.md

 void getSwapchainNext(VkSemaphore presentCompleteSemaphore, uint32_t buffer) {}
 ```

 We already have the function pointer from earlier called `fpAcquireNextImageKHR`.
-You can find the documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkAcquireNextImageKHR) and this has the same definition as:
+This has the same definition as `vkAcquireNextImageKHR`.

+**Definition for `vkAcquireNextImageKHR`**:

 ```cpp
 VkResult vkAcquireNextImageKHR(